 If a baby is poorly or premature the safe level for bilirubin may be lower and will require closer monitoring.

 Carefully monitored breast milk jaundice is unlikely to cause harm and the jaundice will gradually fade without treatment.
 However, prolonged jaundice can be an indication of serious liver disease or involve some other cause (Gartner, 2001).

-The Children’s Liver Disease Foundation (CLDF) has more information in the following leaflet.
-They describe a test called the split bilirubin blood test which can identify liver disease:
+The Children’s Liver Disease Foundation (CLDF) describe a test called the split bilirubin blood test which can identify liver disease:

 Quite frequently parents are reassured that the cause of prolonged jaundice is breast milk jaundice without testing.
 The majority of babies will have breast milk jaundice but very few will have liver-related jaundice — or even both.
 However, it is important that a diagnosis of breast milk jaundice is made after a split bilirubin test is carried out and not before.

 Also known as breast nonfeeding jaundice, suboptimal intake jaundice, or not enough breast milk jaundice.

 Breastfeeding or starvation jaundice can happen in the first few days of life or it can occur later in the newborn period, this is not “normal”.
 It is caused by baby not having enough milk and it is the baby equivalent of adult starvation jaundice (Wambach and Spencer, 2021).
 Any problems breastfeeding, or a delay in the mother’s milk supply “coming in” may increase reabsorption of bilirubin in the intestines and subsequent jaundice (ABM, 2017).
 A baby may have a combination of breast milk jaundice and starvation jaundice at the same time (Gartner 2001) which highlights the importance of getting breastfeeding off to a good start from birth—see below for further information.

 #4 Abnormal or pathologic jaundice